azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Add your Speech API Key under the TODO in scripts\\chatClient.js of the ChatWebApp project
+1. Add your Speech API Key under the TODO in scripts\\chatClient.js of the ChatWebApp project.

 #### Exit criteria

-- You should have all TODO items complete in chatClient.js
+- You should have all TODO items complete in `chatClient.js`.

     > **Note**: Embedding the API Key as shown here is done only for convenience.
 In a production app, you will want to maintain your API Key server-side.